Prep Time 10′

 However, this berry punches well above its weight when it comes to nutrition.

-Aronia is rich in anthocyanins, an antioxidant pigment which gives them their gorgeous color.
+Aronia is rich in anthocyanins, an antioxidant pigment which gives them their gorgeous colour.
 These antioxidants can help fight free radicals in the body.
 These reactive molecules are involved in the ageing process, so aronia berries are a great choice if you’re aiming for youthful, radiant skin.

 If you haven’t tasted it before, it’s like a cross between blueberry and pomegranate.
 Aronia also contains tannins, like those found in red wine, so you may notice some similarities in mouth-feel.